-The transfer agent and registrar for the Common Shares in Canada is AST Trust Company (Canada), at its principal offices in Vancouver, British Columbia and Toronto, Ontario.
+The transfer agent and registrar for the Common Shares in Canada is TSX Trust Company at its principal offices located in Toronto, Ontario.

 MATERIAL CONTRACTS

 There have been no materials contracts entered into by the Company within the most recently completed financial year or before the most recently completed financial year that are still in effect, other than contracts made in the ordinary course of business.